An official website of the State of Oregon

 You are here:

 In 2020, DEQ issued several penalties to Columbia NW Recycling and West Side Quarry for solid waste, site reclamation, and water quality violations at the West Side Quarry (previously referred to as Hayden Quarry) in Cornelius.
 See descriptions of violations below.

 Currently, DEQ is working with Oregon Department of Geology and Mineral Industries (referred to as DOGAMI) and Washington County to address solid waste, water quality and land use concerns at the site.
 The site is regulated under DOGAMI Permit ID 34-0026.
-These three agencies prepared a presentation for the local Community Participation Organization, CPO15, on Aug.
-5, 2020.
-View the presentation provided at the CPO15 meeting.
+These three agencies have given presentations at the local Community Participation Organization, CPO15, to provide the community with more information.

 The quarry will hire a qualified consultant to create the plan for the groundwater investigation, and that plan is subject to DOGAMI and DEQ review and approval before it can be implemented.
 The burden to develop and fund plans to come into compliance, like the ones described above, is placed on the violator rather than the state, and is subject to state agency review and approval to ensure that it will be protective of human health and the environment.

 Columbia NW Recycling has performed a Clean Fill Determination on the glass waste.
 DEQ has reviewed this Clean Fill Determination and agrees that the glass waste is substantially the same as clean fill Columbia NW Recycling can use it as reclamation fill within the quarry.

 In order for DEQ to issue the quarry a solid waste permit, they would need to submit a complete application, which would include a Land Use Compatibility Statement from Washington County.